Cadene/bootstrap.pytorch/docs/source/concepts.rst

 View
 ----

 At the end of each training and evaluation epochs, the :class:`bootstrap.views.view.View` class loads the data from logs.json and generate visualizations.
 By default, bootstrap.pytorch relies on the plotly library (used by vizdom) to create dynamic plots in javascript inside a view.html file.
+We will provide support for tensorboard as well.

 `Example of view.html <https://rawgit.com/Cadene/bootstrap.pytorch/master/logs/mnist/sgd/view.html>`_